 In this story:

-We asked Professor Harmen Oppewal from Monash University and Dr Robin Canniford of the University of Melbourne to share their suggestions for successful bargaining.
-Here are nine of their top tips:
+We asked Professor Harmen Oppewal, a professor of marketing at Monash University, and Dr Robin Canniford, a senior lecturer in marketing at the University of Melbourne, to share their suggestions for successful bargaining.
+Here are their top tips:

-- Initiate haggling by asking something like, "Is that your best price?".
+- Initiate bargaining by asking something like, "Is that your best price?".

-- During the haggling process, take a polite, positive approach where possible, offering a sound rationale for the seller to meet you at a happy medium.
+- During the bargaining process, take a polite, positive approach where possible, offering a sound rationale for the seller to meet you at a happy medium.